Novators: Characters

-Neo (Neon) — charming alien from the planet Yum, who appeared on Earth because his flying saucer broke down.
+Neo (Neon) is a charming alien from the planet Yum, who appeared on Earth because his flying saucer broke down.
 The accident happened near the house Phil and Nana, who invited Neo to stay with them in the attic.

-Tesla — prankish pet hamster, saved by the children from the cat.
+Tesla is a prankish pet hamster, saved by the children from the cat.
 He loves to eat and consumes a lot of food.
 Was the absolute master of the attic, before the alien appeared.
 Fortunately, Tesla and Neo quickly found a common language.